OsahonOjoUWI/shared_gpio_pin_roundrobin/README.md

-# Shared GPIO Pin Example
+# Shared GPIO Pin Example with Round-Robin Scheduling

  This code allows two tasks to share a GPIO pin using a mutex.
+ This code also uses round-robin scheduling where each task has the same priority.

 ## Important Files

- Source file: main/shared_gpio_pin.c,
+ Source file: main/shared_gpio_pin_roundrobin.c,
- Output file: main/lab2_q1_816005001.out,
+ Output file: main/lab2_q2a_816005001.out,
  Binary file: build/gpio.bin

 ## GPIO pin